Hchambers150/stratagem-hero/README.md

 # stratagem-hero
- Stratagem Hero from Helldivers 2
+stratagem hero from helldivers 2